 Some stabilizers are on the top of the fabric, while others are seated below.
 Some are torn or cut down once the design is complete.

-The stabilizers that can be tear away are for woolen fabric, satin, poplin, and chambray while water-soluble are for fabrics like chiffon and organza, and heat away stabilizers are for delicate silk type fabrics.
+The stabilizers that can be torn away are for woolen fabric, satin, poplin, and chambray while water-soluble are for fabrics like chiffon and organza, and heat away stabilizers are for delicate silk-type fabrics.

 If you are a beginner and don’t know much about this concept, then let me tell you that there are a lot of embroidery machines that are for beginners, and the point is those are cheap too.